 The portal is a valuable resource to all students and mentors.
-Training modules can be assigned to team members to watch independently or Mentors can show the training in a group setting.
-Every team member who completes a training module will earn an awesome virtual badge.
+Training modules can be assigned to team members to watch independently, or mentors can show the training in a group setting.
+Every team member who completes a training module will earn a virtual badge.
 Visit the FIRST Safety Page to learn more and register for the Safety Learning Portal.
+If you are unable to access the portal, please email either firstroboticscompetition@firstinspires.org or firsttechchallenge@firstinspires.org depending on the program you participate in.